Reflections on well-being Research on well-being is teaching us a simple truth that the business world would not like us...Read More

 On Being Wise

 We are not sure how to define wisdom but we recognise it when we see it.
 It has a calming effect.
-It slows you down and takes you out of the race and your routine, out of your habitual and automatic thinking.
-It leads you to higher perspectives at which you are able to soar above your issues rather than feeling bogged down by them.
+It slows you down and takes you out of the race,out of your normal routine, out of your habitual and automatic thinking.
+It leads you to higher perspectives with which you are able to soar above your issues rather than feeling bogged down by them.
 Perspective is synonymous with wisdom.
 When you are touched by wisdom, you feel comfort, acceptance and peace.
 You more easily access your inner resources to better cope with your reality.

 The ‘problem’ with wisdom

 Wisdom is indeed a noble quality that has always been valued by all cultures, but it seems it is not that sexy in our modern culture.

 And people want a quick solution to their problems.
 Those who offer wisdom (such as consultants, advisers and counsellors) often find themselves wondering how to work with a client who wants a quick fix to a complex matter.
 Similar dilemmas are shared by politicians, who are expected to explain in a few seconds their model of repair for complex social and economic problems.

 In our fast-paced lifestyle, being wise is almost considered being out of touch.
 Indeed, soaring to higher perspectives requires time, and may also feel remote or devoid of passion.
 Just imagine what might happen to spontaneity and passion if you brought more wisdom to your relationship with your partner or your kids!
 Or think what might happen to your enthusiasm and optimism if you brought more wisdom to your career or even to your political activities.
 I assume you wouldn’t feel the same excitement—wisdom is anything but a stimulant.